 CSCI-6990 Master's Research.
-The Master's Thesis is six credits, supervised by a faculty advisor, graded on a satisfactory/unsatisfactory basis, and submitted to the Office of Graduate Education.
+The Master's Thesis must be at least six credits.
+It is supervised by a committee of three faculty members, graded on a satisfactory/unsatisfactory basis, and submitted to the Office of Graduate Education.
 The student may work with a research supervisor who is not a CS faculty member, but the work must be overseen by an advisor who is a member of the Computer Science Department faculty.
 The thesis should present an original research contribution, which is also the subject of a paper submitted for publication with the advisor as co-author.
 For details, see the document Guidelines for Computer Science Master's Theses.

 Most students should be involved in research each semester, taking at least one CSCI-6990 Master's Research credit under supervision of their faculty advisor.

-Additional courses.
-Students must take at least one additional course in systems and at least one additional course in theory.
+Course requirements: Courses that count toward the systems and theory requirements are listed below.
 If a course is listed in both groups, the student may use it to fulfill the requirement for either one of the groups, but not both.
-This requirement may not be fulfilled with readings courses (i.e., courses with number XXXX-4940 and XXXX-6940).
+These requirements may not be fulfilled with readings courses (i.e., courses with number XXXX-4940 and XXXX-6940).

 Students should advance their knowledge in each area beyond what it was when they entered the degree program.
-However, a student entering the program with an exceptionally strong preparation in one of these areas may request a waiver of the requirement in that area from the chair of the Graduate Curriculum Committee.
+Therefore, the fact that a student has previously taken systems or theory courses is usually not grounds to waive these requirements.
+However, a student entering the program with an exceptionally strong preparation in one of these areas may request a waiver of the requirement in that area from the Graduate Curriculum Committee.